What is Future Pacing?

-To prepare for future pacing a business meeting it can be useful to answer theses questions first:
+To prepare for future pacing of a business meeting, it can be helpful to answer these questions first:

 - What state(s) would I like them to be in at the end of the meeting?

 - What’s something small I would like them to do at the end of the meeting?
-(Small does not mean unimportant, it may be small and very important, such as signing a contract)
+(Small does not mean unimportant, it may be small and essential, such as signing a contract)

-- What’s the very best way I can end the meeting in these 3 situations: 1) all has gone well 2) I haven’t got a view on how it’s gone 3) it’s gone badly?
+- What’s the very best way I can end the meeting in these three situations: 1) all have gone well, 2) I haven’t got a view on how it’s gone, and 3) it’s gone wrong?
 (This may sound counterproductive, but rehearsing what we’ll do however the meeting goes is exceptionally empowering.)

-- What are the key milestones in guiding the meeting from the start to a successful outcome?
+- What are the critical milestones in guiding the meeting from the start to a successful outcome?

 Planning for an athletics race

-To prepare for an athletics race it can be useful to ask these questions first:
+To prepare for an athletics race, it can be helpful to ask these questions first: